Category:

 There remained no official confirmation of product

 withdrawal, so it certainly looked like the problem could be fixed with time.
-This assumption was finally negated with the release of configured Life Scope
+This assumption was finally negated three years later when configured Life Scope

 Life Scope M (BSM-9510) modular monitor suffered the terrible destiny of a quick death |